Euronet outbids Alibaba’s Ant Financial with $1 billion offer for MoneyGram

 Okta IPO filing marks public market tipping point for SaaS Vendors

-Alibaba’s conquest to own a piece of the global money transfer industry just suffered a huge blow after Euronet outbid its fintech affiliate business for the proposed acquisition of MoneyGram, a population option for cross-border money transfers.
+Alibaba’s conquest to own a piece of the global money transfer industry just suffered a huge blow after Euronet outbid its fintech affiliate business for the proposed acquisition of MoneyGram, a popular option for cross-border money transfers.

-Ant Financial, the Alibaba-controlled unit that runs its Alipay mobile wallet among other services, bid $880 million for Moneygram back in January, but now Euronet is offering over $1 billion for the company.
+Ant Financial, the Alibaba-controlled unit that runs Alipay among other services, bid $880 million for MoneyGram back in January, but now Euronet is offering over $1 billion for the company.

 Ant Financial declined to comment.